Mask mandate reinstated in San Francisco Bay Area amid surge | Health

 Mask mandate reinstated in San Francisco Bay Area amid surge

-Health officials in San Francisco and six other Bay Area counties announced Monday that they are reinstating a mask mandate for all indoor settings as COVID-19 infections surge because of the highly contagious delta variant.
-The announcement follows similar mandates in Los Angeles, Sacramento and Yolo counties.
+Indoor mask mandates are already in effect in Los Angeles, Yolo and Sacramento counties.The San Francisco Bay Areas health officers were the first in the nation to announce a shutdown at the start of the pandemic.

 Health officials in San Francisco and six other Bay Area counties announced Monday that they are reinstating a mask mandate for all indoor settings as COVID-19 infections surge because of the highly contagious delta variant.
-The order applies to everyone, regardless of vaccination status and starts on Tuesday.
+The new mandate — which applies to everyone, regardless of their vaccination status — will take effect on Tuesday in San Francisco, Alameda, Contra Costa, Marin, San Mateo, Santa Clara, Sonoma counties and in the city of Berkeley.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)